LEVERAGING NEUROSCIENCE TO INFORM ADOLESCENT HEALTH

-In this article, Network researchers consider how to leverage some of the rapid advances in developmental neuroscience in ways that can improve adolescent health.
-We provide a brief overview of several key areas of scientific progress relevant to these issues.
-We then focus on two examples of important health problems that increase sharply during adolescence: sleep problems and affective disorders.
+In this review article, AYAH-RN researchers consider how to leverage some of the rapid advances in developmental neuroscience in ways that can improve adolescent health.
+Led by Drs.
+Suleiman and Dahl (then at the University of California, Berkeley), the article provides a brief overview of several key areas of scientific progress relevant to these issues, followed by a focus on two examples of important health problems that increase sharply during adolescence: sleep problems and affective disorders.
 These examples illustrate how an integrative, developmental science approach provides new insights into treatment and intervention.
 They also highlight a cornerstone principle: how a deeper understanding of potentially modifiable factors—at key developmental inflection points along the trajectory toward clinical disorders—is beginning to inform, and may eventually transform, a broad range of innovative early intervention strategies to improve adolescent health.